mathjax/MathJax/.github/ISSUE_TEMPLATE/bug_report.md

  * Please supply a link to a (live) minimal example page, when possible.
  * If your issue is with the display of the mathematics produced by MathJax, include a screen snapshot that illustrates the problem, when possible.
- * Check your browser console window for any error messages, and in crude them here.
+ * Check your browser console window for any error messages, and include them here.
  * Include the MathJax configuration you are using, and the script tag that loads MathJax itself.